Has this been matched by an equivalent increase in support services?

 It can be really hard to find help.
 CAMHs (In which I have worked for years) can be helpful, but sadly they are underfunded and understaffed.
-Young people often complain of standardised responses to their struggles.
+Young people often complain of the difficulty of finding help, of being taken seriously and of receiving standardised responses to their struggles.

 When people need help, they need it today, not in 6-18 months.
 The help also needs to be relevant to the young person and carer.
 The earlier people are helped the better the outcomes.
 Sadly, parents and carers can end up being as isolated as young people.